 Day 1: Arrive at Paro, drive to Thimphu.

 Easy Tours can assist you with flights in and out of Bhutan upon request.
-You are greeted at the Thimphu airport by your Bhutan Accompanying Tour Director and your chauffeur.
+You are greeted at the Paro airport by your Bhutan Accompanying Tour Director and your chauffeur.
 They will both accompany you throughout your time in Bhutan.

 Your arrival time will vary based on how you are flying into Bhutan, although most flights will arrive during the morning.
 There are only a few cities with flights into Bhutan, most of which are located in India.
 However, since flying into